openfaas/docs/docs/deployment.md

 If you were attracted to Docker Swarm because you believe it to be easier to manage than Kubernetes, we recommend taking a look at a managed Kubernetes service, or [k3s.io](https://k3s.io).

-If you need next to no operations, then faasd (above) should be the top of your list.
+For some teams, faasd (above) may also be a good choice instead of using OpenFaaS with Kubernetes.
+You can migrate to Kubernetes or K3s at a later time, bringing your functions with you.